icwells/Kiwi/README.md

-# Kiwi is a series of scripts for managing NCBI Viral RefSeqs in a MySQL database and calling blastx and blastn
+# Kiwi is a series of scripts for managing NCBI Viral RefSeqs in a MySQL database and calling blast/ublast
 This program is meant specifically for managing an in-lab database, but has been uploaded in case the code may prove useful to others.